adbourne/go-archetype-rest/README.md

 ## Why?
 I really like Java + [Spring Boot](https://projects.spring.io/spring-boot/).
-It's battle tested, the projects are organised and allows for [Dependency Injection](https://martinfowler.com/articles/injection.html) to take place almost seamlessly.
-That being said I really like Go; just the language alone is richly-featured without the need of a framework, it produces much smaller binaries and it's new(ish) and shiny.
-So, as Go is pretty non-prescriptive about what your project looks like I've mirrored the structure of a typical Spring Boot project.
+It's battle tested, projects are organised and [Dependency Injection](https://martinfowler.com/articles/injection.html) takes place almost seamlessly.
+That being said, I really like Go; just the language alone is richly-featured without the need of a framework, it produces much smaller binaries and it's new(ish) and shiny.
+So, as Go is pretty non-prescriptive about what your project looks like, I've mirrored the structure of a typical Spring Boot project.
 Also, as Go has the concept of dynamically implementing interfaces, Dependency Injection becomes a pretty easy feat, however, to organise it I've borrowed Spring's concept of an 'Application Context'.